Pc48/Library_Application/README.md

 Creating a mockup application before developing the main program helps to understand the entire system and also demonstrates the execution of the program to the client before the application is fully developed.

+## Publication class
+The publication class is responsible for handling the new data of the publication as well as updating them too.

 ## The Book class
 The Book class is derived from the Publication class.
 A book is a publication with an "Author name".